 All shows take place in venues where there is theatrical lighting, a sound system, technicians, shared dressing rooms, etc, but the theaters are not equipped to handle complicated technical demands, and lighting instruments usually can not be refocused for a specific act.

 How Transportation and Housing work:

 Performers coming from outside of the greater Seattle area will usually get their transportation expenses paid or reimbursed IF ARRANGED IN ADVANCE.
 If you fly to Seattle, the festival will purchase an economy plane ticket.
 However, if the festival is one stop on a more complicated itinerary, you may purchase your own ticket and get reimbursed for the Seattle segment if arranged in advance.
-If you drive to Seattle, we reimburse direct gas expenses (up to the cost of an economy plane ticket) but do not pay mileage or provide hotel rooms for long drives.
-Housing will be provided in the home of a host unless you wish to arrange your own housing at your own expense.
+If you drive to Seattle, we reimburse mileage (up to the cost of an economy plane ticket) but do not provide hotel rooms for long drives.
+Housing in Seattle will be provided in the home of a host unless you wish to arrange your own housing at your own expense.